jackyscript/dejafu/README.md

-# dejafu-cv
+# dejafu

-A CV website created with Vue and Vite.
+A personal website created with Vue and Vite.

 ## Recommended IDE Setup